Worst Pandemics in History 🦠

 The Pandemic Severity Index (PSI) was developed by the Centers for Disease Control and Prevention (CDC) to help report and plan for pandemics.
-The Covid-19 pandemic is a category 5 pandemic, and one of the worst pandemics in modern history, because the Case Fatality Rate (CFR) of the first wave peaked around 7.29% (worldwide average) and is currently still over 3% during the second wave.
+The Covid-19 pandemic is a category 5 pandemic, and one of the worst pandemics in modern history, because the Case Fatality Rate (CFR) of the first wave peaked around 7.29% (worldwide average) and is currently between 2 and 3% during the second wave.

 Shocking Worst Pandemics Facts

 - Most of the measures taken to prevent the spread of the current COVID-19 outbreaks today are not new.
 The same measures were carried out during the 14th century Black Death pandemic in London and most of worst pandemics in history right back to Roman times!

 - Although Covid-19 is the worst global pandemic there have been deadlier and longer lasting pandemics throughout history.
 For example the plague of Justinian from 541 AD killed over 12% of the population over two centuries, spanning eight generations.